aukspot/dles/README.md

 - [Lingule](https://lingule.xyz) - Guess the language of the today's word in 6 guesses or less.
 - [LinkedIn - Crossclimb](https://www.linkedin.com/games/crossclimb) - Guess the words that fit the clues, then rearrange to create a word ladder.
 Does not require a LinkedIn account.
 - [LinkedIn - Pinpoint](https://www.linkedin.com/games/pinpoint) - Guess today's category given as few clues as possible.
 Does not require a LinkedIn account.
+- [LinkedIn - Wend](https://www.linkedin.com/games/wend/) - Find the hidden words that partition the grid of letters.
 - [Linxicon](https://linxicon.com) - Connect two random words by creating a chain of new words that bridge the gap in their meanings.
 - [Lirdle](https://lirdle.com) - Wordle except each line contains a lie.
 (Like Fibble)
 - [Minute Cryptic](https://www.minutecryptic.com) - Solve today's cryptic clue.